Ben Stoneham, Baron Stoneham of Droxford: Super-injunction statement

 Lord Stoneham came to prominence on 19 May 2011 when used parliamentary privilege to reveal details of a super-injunction during a debate in the House of Lords.
 He questioned whether a super-injunction prevented bank regulators from investigating corporate governance at the Royal Bank of Scotland:

 Reprimanded

 Lord Stoneham was reprimanded on 27 February 2013 by his own party following reports he telephoned and angrily remonstrated with one of the women who had complained to newspapers about his close friend Lord Rennard's alleged sexual harassment of party workers.
 Nick Clegg's aides described Lord Stoneham's conduct as "completely unacceptable."
 Liberal Democrat chief whip in the House of Lords, Lord Newby gave a warning to Lord Stoneham over his conduct.

 Personal life

 He is married to Anne Kristine Mackintosh.
 Lady Stoneham is appointed as Chair of The Board of Trustees of the charity St Christopher’s Fellowship and a member of the Avon Tyrrell Trust.
-In 2012 she was awarded an MBE, for services to young people.
+In the 2012 New Year Honours she was appointed a Member of the Order of the British Empire (MBE), for services to young people.